rushdan/Employee/README.md

 2. **Web API**

 Web API is used for accessing and altering the data in the database.
-To accessing the database, the client should use with **Get,Post,Put** and **Delete** request.
+To accessing the data, the client should use with **Get,Post,Put** and **Delete** request.

 For example :